michelcrypt4d4mus/epstein_text_messages/README.md

 #### Installation
 1. Requires you have a local copy of the OCR text files from the House Oversight document release in a directory `/path/to/epstein/ocr_txt_files`.
 You can download those OCR text files from [the Congressional Google Drive folder](https://drive.google.com/drive/folders/1ldncvdqIf6miiskDp_EDuGSDAaI_fJx8) (make sure you grab both the `001/` and `002/` folders).
 1. Use `poetry install` for easiest time installing. `pip install epstein-files` should also work, though `pipx install epstein-files` is usually better.
+1. (Optional) If you want to work with the documents released by DOJ on January 30th 2026 you'll need to also download the PDF collections from [the DOJ site](https://www.justice.gov/epstein/doj-disclosures) (they're in the "Epstein Files Transparency Act" section) and OCR them or find another way to get the OCR text.

 #### Command Line Tools